cschladetsch/Doplhin/rust/LinkedList/prompt.md

 ## Notes

-* The solution must adhere to modern C++20 standards and must not use external libraries.
+* The solution must adhere to modern Rust standards and must not use external libraries.
 * Ensure the program is robust and can handle various edge cases.
 * Prioritorise code readability, maintainability, and efficiency in the implementation.
 * Provide clear and informative error messages in case of any issues encountered during execution.